build2/libbuild2-autoconf/README.md

 4. Have a project-private check that is unlikely to be useful to any other project.

-Note also that adding a project check because the same builtin check has a different name is not a valid reason: this case should be handled with `autoconf.aliases` discussed above.
+Before adding a new check, verify the same checks does not already exist in the builtin catalog, potentially with a different name.
+Note that adding a project check because the same builtin check has a different name is not a valid reason: this case should be handled with `autoconf.aliases` discussed above.

 Checks from the project catalog take precedence over the builtin checks.
 However, to help detect cases where a project check can be dropped (items 1-3